ScriptureExamined/PaulineEpistles/_posts/2026-03-29-Introduction.md

 - How is it being said?
 - And what must be concluded if we take the text seriously?

 A central focus of this work is the will of God.
-Not as something uncertain or waiting on human decision—but as something described in Scripture as active, intentional, and effective.
+Not as something uncertain or waiting on human decision, but as something described in Scripture as active, intentional, and effective.

 This raises necessary questions: